Adaptation in Action

 Site Visits

-In addition to sessions, we’re seeking off-site visits to leading local programs and organizations in and near Antigua Guatemala, Guatemala.
+In addition to sessions, we’re seeking off-site visits to leading local programs and organizations in and near Guatemala City, Guatemala.
 We invite you to propose your organization as a site visit via a separate application.
-Deadline: July 3, 2024.
+Please note that organizations proposing site visits are responsible for transportation and other associated costs.
+Deadline: Tuesday, July 7, 2026.

 Click here to submit a site visit proposal (English form)